Back to Blog

 Basic information about your employment, income, household size, and whether you have pets.
 Some landlords provide their own form, but you can prepare a standard version in advance.

-How to organize your application
+How do you organize your rental application?

-Combine all documents into a single PDF file with a clear name like "Rental_Application_FirstName_LastName.pdf".
-Add a cover page listing the contents for easy reference.
+Combine each version into a single PDF with a clear filename like "Rental_Application_FirstName_LastName.pdf" and add a cover page listing the contents.
+For in-person viewings, bring printed copies in a folder.

 If you're missing certain documents because you recently moved to Germany, include a brief explanation and provide alternatives where possible.
 Transparency is appreciated.